 Truancy and truancy laws have been around forever.
 But, it wasn’t until No Child Left Behind in 2001 that schools were required to keep data on truancy and make reports.
 I personally have gone to truancy court with several clients as moral support (I am not an attorney!) or as an interpreter.

 What is unfair is when special needs and IEP families are unfairly targeted.
-I also have seen undocumented families unfairly targeted and their children suspended from the bus, with the district full knowing that the parent cannot get a driver’s license.
-That is one tactic–if the child acts out, suspend them from the bus but not from school.
+I have seen undocumented families unfairly targeted and their children suspended from the bus, with the district full knowing that the parent cannot get a driver’s license.
+That is one tactic I’ve seen done by schools.
+If the child acts out, suspend them from the bus but not from school.
 The school knows that that child cannot get there without the bus, then they start racking up absences.

 - First, read all your school district policies and state codes on attendance.
 You need to stay well-informed on how many absences is considered truant, and what is considered an excused vs. unexcused absence.

 - Keep good data.
 Either use the IEP organizer to note the days your child is absent or a kitchen calendar.
 Make notes about why they were absent.

 - Follow the rules.
 Yes, life happens.
 But if you are required to call, email, provide a note within X number of days, do it.
 Cross your Ts and dot your Is.

 - When you see patterns developing, investigate them.
 Why is your child absent?
 Do you have doctors’ notes?
 Is this school refusal?
 ALL behavior tells us something.
 So what is the behavior telling you?

 - Be proactive and work with the school.
 Should you find yourself in truancy court at a later date, if you have all the data and documentation that shows that you have been working with the school and trying to get your child there, the judge is much more likely to work with you.